All Episodes

 A country cannot be protected by people who lack the will to face reality.

-And that's what we have in president.
+And that's what we have in President.

-I this is I'm still struck.
+I'm still struck.

 Does he face reality?